programmfabrik/apitest/README.md

 See [gjson](https://github.com/tidwall/gjson/blob/master/README.md)

 ## `file_csv [path] [delimiter]`

 Helper function to load a csv file.
 - `@path`: string; a path to the csv file that should be loaded.
 The path is either relative to the manifest or a weburl
-- `@delimiter`: rune; The delimiter that is used in the given csv e.g. ','
+- `@delimiter`: rune; The delimiter that is used in the given csv e.g. ',' Defaults to ','
 - `@result`: the content of the csv as json array so we can work on this data with qjson

 The CSV **must** have a certain structur.
 If the structure of the given CSV differs, the apitest tool will fail with a error